Akashrana1001/doctor-appointment-system/README.md

 ---

 ## 🚀 Features

-- 👨‍⚕️ Patients can book appointments with available doctors
+👨‍⚕️ Patients can book appointments with available doctors.

-- 📅 Doctors can view all their scheduled appointments upon login
+📅 Doctors can view all their scheduled appointments upon login.

-- 🛠 Admins can manage doctors, patients, and appointment records
+🛠 Admins can manage doctors, patients, and appointment records.

-- 🔐 Simple login system for different user roles (Patient, Doctor, Admin)
+🔐 Simple login system for different user roles (Patient, Doctor, Admin).

-- 🖥️ Clean and responsive UI built using HTML & CSS
+🖥️ Clean and responsive UI built using HTML & CSS.

 ---